top of page

 Japan: Tanajibu, the Fishing Huts on the Ariake Sea

 Nestled in the heart of Kyushu's maritime landscapes, the Tanajibu, these traditional fishing huts, emerge as sentinels over the Ariake Sea.
-These structures, perched on stilts and battered by the tides, represent a fascinating chapter of harmony between man and sea, a living tableau of age-old traditions that defy time.
-Fine Art Print © O. Robert (Purchase here) In this article, I invite you to explore the world of the Tanajibu, delving into their construction, significance,
+These structures, perched on stilts and battered by the tides, represent the fascinating harmony between man and sea, a living tableau of age-old traditions that defy time.
+Fine Art Print © O. Robert (Purchase here) In this article, I invite you to explore the world of the Tanajibu, delving into their construction, significance, and the

 China: Shanghai, a City Built Under Western Domination